MiczFlor/RPi-Jukebox-RFID/documentation/builders/update.md

 ## Migration Path from Version 2

 There is no update path coming from Version 2.x of the Jukebox.
-You need to do a fresh install of Version 3 on a fresh Raspian Bullseye image.
+You need to do a fresh install of Version 3 on a fresh Raspberry Pi OS image.

 > [!IMPORTANT]
 > Do start with a fresh SD card image!